Patrick Buelna

 Patrick Buelna Partner & Trial Attorney

-Buelna won a $21 Million verdict in a federal jury trial in 2022 against the Fremont Police Department for the officer shooting of Elena Mondragon.
+PATRICK BUELNA is a civil rights attorney specializing in law enforcement misconduct.
+He has succeeded in winning many of the highest verdicts and settlements in police abuse cases.
+Buelna won a record-setting $21 Million verdict in a federal jury trial in 2022 against the Fremont Police Department for the officer shooting of Elena Mondragon.
 He won a $6 Million verdict in 2021 against the San Jose Police Department for officers striking a man with a police car that was running away.

-In 2023, Buelna was selected as a Rising Star by SuperLawyers which is awarded to only 2.5% of attorneys.
-Buelna has spoken at Stanford Law School and U.C.
-Hastings Law School regarding civil rights trials and strategy.
+For several years, Buelna was continuously selected as a Rising Star by SuperLawyers which is awarded to only 2.5% of attorneys.
+Buelna has spoken at Stanford Law School, U.C.
+Hastings Law School and other venues regarding civil rights trials and strategy.

 WATCH THE VIDEO ABOUT OUR FIRM